ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 # Aspera high-speed transfer

 Aspera high-speed transfer overcomes the limitations of traditional FTP and HTTP transfers to improve data transfer performance under most conditions, especially on networks experiencing high latency and packet loss.
+Note that the use of Aspera high-speed transfer for console browser-based file uploads and downloads is not currently available for IaaS provisioned Object Storage instances (i.e. from control.softlayer.com/storage/objectstorage).

-Using Aspera high-speed transfer for browser-based uploads and downloads offers the following benefits:
+For PaaS instances of Object Storage in the IBM Cloud, using Aspera high-speed transfer for browser-based (i.e. console.bluemix.net) file uploads and downloads offers the following benefits:

 - Faster transfer speeds
 - Transfer large object uploads over 200MB.